6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 Editors Choice:

-If you’re in a hurry then the SWIT CM-S75C is an incredible 3000nit monitor that offers a lot of bang for the buck.
+If you’re in a hurry, the SWIT CM-S75C is an incredible 3000-nit monitor that offers a lot of bang for the buck.

-You get great build-quality and some of the best color reproduction I’ve seen in a monitor.
-It also ticks all the right boxes when it comes to tools and scopes for monitoring your recordings, support 3D-LUT monitoring, anamorphic de-squeeze, 10-bit color, 4K up to 30fps (for higher framerates at resolutions 4K and above you need to convert the signal to HD – but most cameras does this today) and takes both NP-F and V-mount batteries.
+You get great build quality and some of the best color reproduction in a monitor.
+It also ticks all the right boxes when it comes to tools and scopes for monitoring your recordings, supports 3D-LUT monitoring, anamorphic de-squeeze, 10-bit color, 4K up to 30fps (for higher framerates at resolutions 4K and above you need to convert the signal to HD – but most cameras does this today) and takes both NP-F and V-mount batteries.

-If you’ve ever tried filming under the midday sun, you’ve probably come across the problem of not being able to see anything on your monitor.
+If you’ve ever tried filming under the midday sun, you’ve probably come across the problem of being unable to see anything on your monitor.

-The glare of the screen coupled with the fact that it simply isn’t bright enough for those conditions can make shooting in the sun a real pain.
+The screen’s glare and the fact that it isn’t bright enough for those conditions can make shooting in the sun a real pain.

-Up until a few years ago, the solution was to either change the time of the shoot, the location of the shoot, and – when those weren’t viable solutions – put on a sun hood.
-But even a sun hood can only do so much.
+Until a few years ago, the solution was to either change the time of the shoot, the location of the shoot, and – when those weren’t viable solutions – put on a sun hood.
+But even a sunhood can only do so much.

-Luckily, today we get really bright monitors with over 2000 nits of brightness that are bright enough for sunny conditions.
+Luckily, today, we get bright monitors with over 2000 nits of brightness that are bright enough for sunny conditions.

-So I’ve done a ton of research and created this list of the best ultra-bright on-camera monitors for shooting in the sun.
+So, I’ve done a ton of research and curated this list of the best ultra-bright on-camera monitors for shooting in the sun.

 1. Feelworld FW279S 7 Inch 2200nit monitor